When do you start to enjoy running?

 A lot of people start to enjoy running once they begin to see progress.
 Progress is measured differently for everyone, whether this is weight loss, miles ran, or time on their feet to name a few.

-You should typically begin to see progress within a couple of weeks of consistent running.
-This includes weight loss, distance covered, and time spent running.
-Once we achieve a goal or make progress, this motivates us to continue, allowing us to enjoy running that little bit more.
+You should typically begin to see progress within a couple of weeks of consistent running, regardless of your measurement.
+Once we achieve a goal or make progress, this often motivates us to continue, thus allowing us to enjoy running that little bit more.